earthcube/geocodes/docs/setup_base_machine_configuration.md

 ##  Setup Machine:

+This is step 1 of 4 major steps:

+1. Install base containers on a server
+2. Setup services containers
+3. Initial setup of services and loading of data
+4. Setup Geocodes UI using datastores defined in Initial Setup

 # Base Machine to run Docker Containers Treafik and Portainer:
 This is what will be needed to create a production server